CodingNomads/utils/README.md

 ## `rename.py`

-Renames lab files by cahnging their first double-digit to the double-digit of their containing folder.
+Renames lab files by changing their first double-digit to the double-digit of their containing folder.
 Takes away some of the headache of moving labs between sections.

 **Possible result**: